elixir-wallaby/wallaby/README.md

 #### Assets

 Assets are not re-compiled when you run `mix test`.
-This can lead to confusion if you've made changes in javascript or css but tests are still failing.
+This can lead to confusion if you've made changes in JavaScript or CSS but tests are still failing.
 There are two common ways to avoid this confusion.

 The first solution is to run `webpack --mode development --watch` from the assets directory.